Samveg12/hw1_baseline/expense_tracker/README.md

 ## Manual Review
 Here are some examples of satisfying ```non-functional`` requirements:
 1. Understandability
 • External documentation (such as a README file) improves program understanding.
-This app’s README file helps users and developers by providing the build instructions.
+This app's README file helps users and developers by providing the build instructions.